What Must Be Disclosed When Selling a House in California?

 HomeLight’s free Agent Match platform can connect you with a top-performing agent in your market who can help you navigate your entire home-selling journey — from disclosures to closing.

 California Civil Code §1102 requires a seller’s disclosure.
-This requirement to disclose applies to real estate property of 1 to 4 dwelling units transferred by a sale.
+This requirement to disclose applies to real estate property of one to four dwelling units transferred by a sale.

 The form is a standardized checklist called the Transfer Disclosure Statement, or TDS.
-The seller’s disclosure form is also found in California’s handbook to help sellers understand their disclosure requirements and responsibilities.
+The seller’s disclosure form is also found in the California Department of Real Estate’s handbook, helping sellers understand their disclosure requirements and responsibilities.

 What does a California disclosure form mean for buyers?